deepmancer/rss-training-iclr2024/README.md

 - *i)* adversarially robust, or
 - *ii)* non-robust loss functions

 have been considered.
 Notably, we allow the unlabeled samples to deviate slightly (in the total variation sense) from the in-domain distribution.
-The core idea behind our framework is to combine **Distributionally Robust Optimization (DRO)** with **self-supervised training**.
+The core idea behind our framework is to combine **Distributionally Robust Optimization (DRO)** with **Self-Supervised Learning (SSL)**.
 As a result, we also leverage **efficient polynomial-time algorithms** for the training stage.

 From a theoretical standpoint, we apply our framework to the classification problem of a mixture of two Gaussians in $\mathbb{R}^d$, where, in addition to the $m$ independent and labeled samples from the true distribution, a set of $n$ (usually with $n \gg m$) out-of-domain and unlabeled samples are also provided.